adamsilver/fdpb/01-a-registration-form.md

 Another form of instant feedback is where the submit button is disabled until the form is valid.
 The user types like normal, and when all the fields becomes valid, the submit button is enabled.

 Whilst this feedback is instant, it's also ambiguous and suffers from two  problems.
-First, disabled buttons are afforded by being ‘greyed out’, but this makes the button hard-to-read.
+First, disabled buttons are afforded by being ‘grayed out’, but this makes the button hard-to-read.

 Secondly, and more crucially, if there is an error, the user won't know why.
 Instead, they're left to guess which fields are erroneous and need their attention.